January 4, 2022

 In normal times, experts advise people who live on their own and work from home to keep in touch with colleagues, go to the gym or meet friends after work so that they do not feel isolated.
 But these are not normal times.

 Connecting with people has several benefits.
 Being in touch with colleagues, for instance, keeps you connected to work and is great for team cohesion and productivity.
 Getting in touch with family and friends will help you build a virtual community of support – and don’t we all need it right now?
-At the moment, many of us are overwhelmed by the amount of bad news online while others are anxious (as we all are) that a cold or sore throat might be Covid-19.
+At the moment, many of us are overwhelmed by the news of the emergence of the Omicron and other variants others are simply tired of being in high-alert mode for the past two years.

 There have been reports of baby boomer parents resisting staying at home, with their children reading them the riot act in a role reversal of sorts.
 Reiterate to friends and family that we must all contribute to stopping Covid-19 and reducing the stress on hospitals worldwide by flattening the curve, and that means self-isolating.